syncfusion-content/maui-docs/MAUI/DataGrid/Editing.md

 ### End editing

-The [SfDataGrid.EndEdit]() method can be called to programmatically end editing.
-When this method is called, a cell that is currently in edit mode will commit the edited value to the underlying collection and exit the edit mode.
-To programmatically end the editing process, refer to the following code example:
+The [SfDataGrid.EndEdit]() method allows you to programmatically conclude the editing process.
+When called, it commits the edited value of a cell to the underlying collection and exits the edit mode.
+To programmatically end the editing process, you can refer to the following code example

 {% highlight c# %}
 this.dataGrid.EndEdit();